 It sucks when your kid gets hurt, but it can be particularly devastating when it’s your fault.
-But unintentionally injuring your children while playing with them is a fairly common occurrence.
-One of the reasons parents seem to bump their kids’ heads into walls so often is that moms and dads assume their children are safest with them, and so tend to take fewer precautions during play, Alison Tothy, an emergency room doctor, professor of pediatrics at the University of Chicago, and fellow of the American Academy of Pediatrics, told Fatherly.
+And unintentionally injuring your children while playing with them is a fairly common occurrence.
+One of the reasons parents seem to bump their kids’ heads into walls so often is that moms and dads assume their children are safest with them, and so tend to take fewer precautions during play, says Alison Tothy, M.D., an emergency room doctor and professor of pediatrics at the University of Chicago.

-“My kids got bumps and bruises like all other kids.
-I just happen to be a pediatric ER doctor,” Tothy says, noting that she may have been more cautious as a result of her training.
-“In the end, it’s more important to interact with your child” than to worry about potential injury during play, she adds.
+“In the end, it’s more important to interact with your child” than to worry about potential injury during play, Tothy says.
 Still, there are a number of common injuries requiring medical attention that can be avoided with a little awareness.

 Swinging Your Kids By Their Arms

-Laying on the ground to make your superhero of a kid fly with your feet may seem like fun, but it’s one of the easiest ways to drop them.
-Falls are the most common non-fatal injuries in children Christopher Hollingsworth, a father and surgeon at NYC Surgical Associates, says.
+Lying on the ground to make your superhero of a kid fly with your feet may seem like fun, but it’s one of the easiest ways to drop them.
+Falls are the most common non-fatal injuries in children, says Christopher Hollingsworth, M.D., a father and surgeon at Goals Plastic Surgery.
 When you consider the length of your legs, plus any potential hazards like coffee tables lingering nearby, the cost of this kind of flight is too damn high.

 Tripping While Holding Them

-Tripping while carrying babies and toddlers is pretty typical but, in rare cases, such falls can result in serious head injuries according to Donald Shifrin, a pediatrician and Fellow of the American Academy of Pediatrics.
+Tripping while carrying babies and toddlers is pretty typical but, in rare cases, such falls can result in serious head injuries, according to pediatrician Donald Shifrin, M.D.
 In more than 20 years of experience, he’s found this to be rare and never encountered any deaths from it.
 But moms and dads can still avoid such accidents by at least ensuring that their homes are relatively free of Legos and other little hazards.
-In other words—before you pick up your kids, make sure you’ve picked up their toys.
+In other words, before you pick up your kids, make sure you’ve picked up their toys.

 Tripping Over Children

-Toddlers are small and parents are tall, which can be a toppling combination, Shifrin explains.
-You’re heavier than you think and, if you fall on your kid, the effect can be similar to a piece of furniture pinning him or her down.
-If a full-grown adult falls on a small child, the results can be as tragic as a piece of furniture.
-In order to prevent this, parents need to learn how to fall the right way.
-For Hollingsworth, jiu-jitsu has helped him build up this new muscle memory and the control has been crucial when falling with his daughter.
-While this may not be a practical solution for every parent, it does make a case for staying in adequate shape to keep those dad reflexes sharp — along with telling your kid not to grab your feet like that, a tactic that is by no means foolproof.
+Toddlers are small and parents are tall, which can be a toppling combination, Shifrin says.
+You’re heavier than you think and if you fall on your kid, the effect can be similar to a piece of furniture pinning them down.
+To prevent this, parents need to learn how to fall the right way.
+For Hollingsworth, jiu-jitsu has helped him build up this new muscle memory, and the control has been crucial when falling with his daughter.
+Although this may not be a practical solution for every parent, it does make a case for staying in adequate shape to keep those dad reflexes sharp — along with telling your kid not to grab your feet like that, a tactic that is by no means foolproof.

 Fingers Caught in Doors